Darrenfisherlol/DotNet-CoffeeShop/README.md

-## Cofe
+## Cofe Shop

-.Net application to learn more about full stack dev and showcase some skills.
+.Net application to learn more about full stack dev and showcase a CRUD coffee shop application.

 Goal: Make an app like Starbucks and allow people to order drinks

----

-### MVC Layout

-- Coffee
-  - Index page
-  - Create - add new coffee drinks
-  - Delete - remove coffee drinks
-  - Details - showcase all drinks (menu like)
-  - Edit - change details of a page with user input

-- Order
-  - Take customer input based on clicks

-- About us
-  - Simple about us page

-- User
-  - Index page
-  - Create - add new users drinks
-  - Delete - remove user
-  - Details - showcase all users
-  - Edit - change details of user

-- ManagerBackend - analytics and all backend data
-  - Showcases more backend skills
-  - View all database tables
-  - View controllers (mvc)
-  - View "analytics" of our store

 ---